 Welcome to a blog post all about ants!
-Pennsylvania is home to various ant species, and today we’re going to explore the different types of ants in Pennsylvania.
+Pennsylvania is home to various ant species, and today we will explore the different types of ants in Pennsylvania.

 This post will discuss various types of ants in Pennsylvania, their behavior, and some helpful tips for identifying and controlling them.